-From ThinOS 9.1.4097and ThinOS 9.1.4234, you can enable or disable IPv6 from Advanced > Network Configuration > Common Settings > Enable IPv6 in Wyse Management Suite policy settings or the Admin Policy Tool.
+You can enable or disable IPv6 from Advanced > Network Configuration > Common Settings > Enable IPv6 in Wyse Management Suite policy settings or the Admin Policy Tool.
 IPv6 is enabled by default for both wired and wireless networks.

 Configure the general settings